Normal Saline Versus Lactated Ringer's Solution for Acute Pancreatitis Resuscitation (WATERLAND)

 Normal Saline Versus Lactated Ringer's Solution for Acute Pancreatitis Resuscitation, an Open-label Multicenter Randomized Controlled Trial: the WATERLAND Trial

-Background: Acute pancreatitis (AP) is an acute inflammatory disease of variable severity.
-Mild cases have an uncomplicated clinical course, but local and systemic complications occur in one-third of patients and are associated with a longer hospital stay, increased morbidity, increased hospital costs, and increased risk of death.
-Some evidence suggests that fluid resuscitation with lactated Ringer's solution (LR) may have an anti-inflammatory effect on AP when compared to normal saline (NS), and may be associated with a decrease in severity, but randomized controlled trials showed conflicting results.
-The WATERLAND trial has been designed to investigate the efficacy and safety of fluid resuscitation using LR as compared with NS in patients with AP.
+Background: Some evidence suggests that fluid resuscitation with lactated Ringer's solution (LR) may have an anti-inflammatory effect on acute pancreatitis (AP) when compared to normal saline (NS), and may be associated with a decrease in severity, but existing single center randomized controlled trials showed conflicting results.
+The WATERLAND trial aims to investigate the efficacy and safety of fluid resuscitation using LR compared to NS in patients with AP.

 Study Overview